olincollege/music-rhythm-game/README.md

-# music-rhythm-game
+# catJAM

-A simple call-and-response rhythm game!
+A call-and-response rhythm game!

+Check out the [website](https://olincollege.github.io/music-rhythm-game/) for documentation, introduction, and all that fun stuff :)